lapalisse/FlexTimer/README.md

 2/ More options to control the behaviour of timers, like:
   - Choose between catch up when you missed a tick or no catch up
-  - Choose between remove a timer when finished or deactivate
-  - Make it more precise, when possible
+  - Choose between remove a timer when finished or deactivate 3/ Make it more precise, when possible
-  - Modify a timer
+4/ Modify a timer
-  - Make it suitable for multithreading
+5/ Make it suitable for multithreading
-  - 64 bits precision for delays (having big and small granularity at the same time)
+6/ 64-bit precision for delays (having big and small granularity at the same time) 7/ Synchronizing two timers (ex: A happens 10ms after B) 8/ etc.

-  - etc.
+Some of these features sound like something really advanced: I would implement them in some kind of "Event" library and keep the FlexTimer simple!

 --
 Copyright 2015 Ludovic BERTSCH, ludovic.bertsch@gmail.com